Digital marketing system

 A digital marketing system (DMS) is a method of centralized channel distribution used primarily by SaaS (Software as a service) products.
 It combines a content management system (CMS) with data centralization and syndication across the web, mobile, scannable surface, and social channels.

 Web

 A digital marketing system (DMS) publishes to web channels, usually in the form of a stand-alone website.
 It can manage any part of the web process, including web design, web hosting, domain registering, marketing, content creation and other standard methods of web promotion.
 The goal of web publication is to give the user a digital 'home' on the web, where clients, guests, fans and other web browsers arrive as a destination.
 Other methods of digital marketing often work to drive traffic to the web channel.

-Examples of a SaaS DMS services are HubSpot and Hootsuite.
+Examples of SaaS DMS services are HubSpot and Hootsuite.

-A DMS publishes to popular social channels, including Facebook, Twitter and Instagram in orer to drive traffic to the user's website.
+A DMS publishes to popular social channels, including Facebook, Twitter and Instagram in order to drive traffic to the user's website.
 The publication can be in the form of text, images, or videos.

+Mobile

+A DMS can distribute content via mobile channels, which have grown significantly as a marketing touchpoint.
+Research has found that sales made through mobile devices account for between 22% and 27% of all online sales, making mobile an essential channel within digital marketing systems.